mdlacasse/Owl/README.md

 plan.setAllocationRatios('individual', generic=[[[60, 40, 0, 0], [70, 30, 0, 0]], [[50, 50, 0, 0], [70, 30, 0, 0]]])
 # Jack has no pension, but Jill will received $10k per year at 65 yo.
 plan.setPension([0, 10], [65, 65])
 # Jack anticipates receiving social security of $28.4k at age 70, and Jill $19.7k at age 62.
+All values are in today's $.
 plan.setSocialSecurity([28.4, 19.7], [70, 62])
-# We use a smile spending profile, with 60% needs for the survivor.
+# Instead of a 'flat' profile, we select a 'smile' spending profile, with 60% needs for the survivor.
 plan.setSpendingProfile('smile', 60)
 # We will reproduce the historical sequence of returns starting in year 1969.
 plan.setRates('historical', 1969)
-# We impose a constraint of leaving a bequest of $500k, and limit Roth conversions to $100k per year.
+# Jack and Jill want to leave a bequest of $500k, and limit Roth conversions to $100k per year.
 # Jill's 403b plan does not support in-plan Roth conversions.
 # We solve for the maximum net spending profile under these constraints.
 plan.solve('maxSpending', options={'maxRothConversion': 100, 'bequest': 500, 'noRothConversions': 'Jill'})